-Our environmental, health and safety [EHS] performance is just as important to us as our economic success- you can't have one without the other.
-The successes we've had in our EHS programs are most impressive when you go to a developing- economy.
-That is where you really see how much of an impact our overall EHS philosophy has without employees and it our facilities. -Crag Banet, Me.CEO
+Our environmental, health and safety [EHS] performance is just as important to us as our economic successyou can't have one without the other.
+The successes we've had in our EHS programs are most impressive when you go to a developing economy.
+That is where you really see how much of an impact our overall EHS philosophy has with our employees and in our facilities.